fzi-forschungszentrum-informatik/Lanelet2/README.md

 ## Examples
-Examples common use cases in both C++ and Python can be found [here](lanelet2_examples/README.md).
+Examples and common use cases in both C++ and Python can be found [here](lanelet2_examples/README.md).

 ## Packages
 * **lanelet2** is the meta-package for the whole lanelet2 framework
 * **lanelet2_core** implements the basic library with all the primitives, geometry calculations and the LanletMap object
 * **lanelet2_io** is responsible for reading and writing lanelet maps
 * **lanelet2_traffic_rules** provides support to interpret the traffic rules encoded in a map
-* **lanelet2_projection** for projecting maps from WGS84 (lat/lon) to local metric coordiantes
+* **lanelet2_projection** for projecting maps from WGS84 (lat/lon) to local metric coordinates
 * **lanelet2_routing** implements the routing graph for routing or reachable set or queries as well as collision checking
 * **lanelet2_maps** provides example maps and functionality to visualise and modify them easily in JOSM
 * **lanelet2_python** implements the python interface for lanelet2

 ## Citation

-If you are using Lanelet2 for scientific research, we would be peased if you would cite our publication:
+If you are using Lanelet2 for scientific research, we would be pleased if you would cite our publication:
 ```bibtex
 @inproceedings {
   author   = {Poggenhans, Fabian and Pauls, Jan-Hendrik and Janosovits, Johannes and Orf, Stefan and Naumann, Maximilian and Kuhnt, Florian and Mayr, Matthias},